 Commonwealth University’s Simulated Learning Lab’s (SLL) purpose is to provide our nursing students with a safe and controlled environment to learn and practice the skills necessary to excel not only during their clinical experiences at BU but throughout their nursing careers.
 The SLL, located on the fourth floor of Old Science Hall, is equipped with hospital beds, various injection and task trainer models, numerous manikins of differing fidelities from newborn to adult, and computerized medication dispensing systems.

 Students have access to a computer program that allows for practice in reading and documenting in an electronic medical record during simulated clinical scenarios.
 Students engage in skills demonstrations, practice sessions, and clinical simulations during their sophomore, junior, and senior years.

 The SLL employs numerous undergraduate managers who are proficient at nursing skills and leaders within the program.
 Managers must maintain a high GPA, receive faculty endorsement, and remain satisfactory in clinical courses for employment in the SLL.
 The SLL additionally employs a varying number of graduate assistants who are current and exemplary in their own clinical practice.

-The SLL Director and Assistant Director have over 50 years of combined nursing experience in fields ranging from home health to the emergency department and are available Monday through Friday to oversee and expertly assist our nursing students.
+The SLL Director and Assistant Director has nursing experience in fields ranging from home health to the emergency department and are available Monday through Friday to oversee and expertly assist our nursing students.